Exploring The 10+ Best Beaches On Naxos Island, Greece

 See the Naxos bus timetable here

-The buses themselves are decent; they're air-conditioned and comfortable, although in peak season they fill up seriously quickly and you may find yourself standing.
+The buses themselves are decent; they're air-conditioned and comfortable, although in peak season they fill up seriously quickly so you may find yourself standing.
 They run frequently, although the timings are sometimes a little limiting when you want to pack lots of Naxos's best things to do into a single day.

 During the peak of summer, we'd recommend getting to the bus stop early and being prepared to queue for a while (it can also get pretty pushy!).